Michigan Criminal Defense Pre-Charge and Investigation Lawyer

 • Assisting the client with proactive rehabilitation measures such as evaluations, counseling, education, community service, therapy, etc.

-• Interviewing witnesses and collecting favorable evidence to ensure it is available to build a strong defense.
+• Interview witnesses and collect favorable evidence, ensuring favorable evidence is available to build a strong defense.

 • Keeping the client informed of the investigation status.

-• Being available to consult with the client and answer questions and concerns as they arise.
+• Being available to consult with the client and answer their questions and concerns.

 The Prosecutor Bring Charges Based on Evidence, Not Perceptions